peeradonmoke2002/CARLAUe5_install/README.md

 sudo -E ./CarlaSetup.sh
 ```

 This script will download and install Unreal Engine 5.5, install all prerequisites, and build CARLA.
-*Note: This process takes a long time and needs a lot of disk space.*
+*⏳ Note: This process takes a long time and needs a lot of disk space.*

 ![image](https://github.com/user-attachments/assets/c1cda102-bbd4-42ae-bc0d-3b59b0381756)

 ---

-## Troubleshooting
+## 🐞 Troubleshooting

-### CMake Error
+### ⚠️ CMake Error

 If you see an error like: